-ON THE FACE OF IT.A cultural exchange project with Rugby League legend Stanley Gene.
+ON THE FACE OF IT.An artistic cultural exchange project with Rugby legend Stanley Gene.

 With the impetus of the UK City of Culture 2017, ex-Rugby League Star Stanley Gene and Creative Producer Paul A Dennis want to connect the UK and Papua New Guinea by way of a unique artistic project!